 How do you make turkey meatloaf?

 - Sauté veggies: to get a really nice flavor (and keep the meatloaves from being crunchy), we’ll sauté onion, garlic, carrot, and mushrooms.
-This veggie mixture will bulk up the meatloaves and add nutrition + flavor.
+This veggie mixture will bulk up the meatloaves, add nutritional benefits, and increase the flavor.

-- Mix: those sautéed veggies will get added to a bowl with Worcestershire sauce, ketchup, egg, and panko.
-I like to mix everything really well BEFORE adding the meat since you want to mix the meat in as little as possible to preserve the moistness.
+- Mix: those sautéed veggies will get added to a bowl with Worcestershire sauce, ketchup, egg, and Panko breadcrumbs.
+I like to mix everything really well BEFORE adding the meat since you want to mix the meat in as little as possible (to preserve the moistness).

 - Bake: evenly divide the turkey meatloaf mixture between the 12 cups of a muffin tin.
 Bake the mini meatloaves in the oven for 15 minutes.